OchdasisjaSuppi/JH_JukeboxFramework/README.md

 This mod framework or template can be used to add custom music to your Jupiter Hell game.<br/>

 I added extra documentation to the "[sound.lua](/sound.lua)" file to help identify where the music files are used in the game.<br/>
-The "[main.lua](/main.lua)" file can be used to document your music additions to the game and is structured it like this:<br/>
+Optional the "[main.lua](/main.lua)" file can be used to document your music additions to the game.
+I structured it like this:<br/>
 ```
   -- music register name
   Path\to\music